Sydney Omarr: Career as writer and media astrologer

 When Omarr completed his stint in the Army, he studied journalism at Mexico City College.
 This led to a decade as a reporter for the United Press, followed by employment with CBS Hollywood as an editor and radio news director.
 A journalist colleague at UP, Benson Srere, stated that Omarr was valued by his readers "not because they believe every word he wrote, but because it always contained threads of hope and encouragement."

 Toward the end of his life, Omarr wrote a series of astrological guides published by Penguin called Sydney Omarr's Day-By-Day Astrological Guide.
 While he authored the books up until his death, his proteges have taken over the work, and Signet continues to publish the series.
 He believed he had been an astrologer in many previous lifetimes, and he was able to do full planetary horoscopes in his head when given an individual's birth coordinates and birth time.
 For his Los Angeles Times syndicate columns, he wrote each and every daily horoscope column personally, usually three weeks in advance.

 Omarr's first book was entitled Sydney Omarr's Private Course on Numerology, which he self-published and sold for $2.00.
 While he wrote numerous books on the subject of astrology, including My World of Astrology and his autobiography Answer in the Sky, he is probably the most widely known for his books on the popular sun sign astrology.
 This entailed a daily Sun Sign Horoscope column which appeared in more than 200 daily newspapers of the Los Angeles Times syndicate.
 Each year, Omarr wrote 12 annual forecasts – one for each sign of the zodiac and one overall book.
 These popular titles sold 50 million copies.

 Sydney Omarr wrote a short pocket book, "Secret Hints...
 For Men and Women", published by General Features Corporation.

-By the 1970s, Omarr appeared on various radio and television shows such as The Merv Griffin Show and Tonight Live with Johnny Carson.
+By the 1970s, Omarr appeared on various radio and television shows such as The Merv Griffin Show and The Tonight Show.
 He was friendly with famous movie actresses like Mae West and associated with authors like Henry Miller and Aldous Huxley.
 In 1966, he was married for eight months to Jeraldine Saunders, a former model, cruise director, and the creator of the Love Boat book and subsequent TV series concept for ABC Television.